From political failure to Euros success: Shevchenko's remarkable route back to the top with Ukraine

 What did Shevchenko do after Euro 2012?

 He retired.
 At the end of July 2012, Shevchenko announced that he was going into politics.
-Sheva joined the Уkpaiha - Bnepea (Ukraine, go forward!) party.
+Sheva joined the Ukraine, go forward! party.

 But even his incredible popularity did not help their cause – the party gained just 1.58 per cent of the national vote in the general election held in October 2012, thus failing to secure any seats in parliament.